malandrakisgeo/mnemosyne/README.md

 Some of them are solved.
 Others are current TODOs.
 Most led or lead to other challenges.
-And of course there is room for improvements in the existing code.

 You are welcome to join our journey towards an even smarter cache!